 The main 13MP camera has a special Night Mode that takes pictures without the flash.
 This is a great way to capture those difficult low-light photos because image noise and distortion are minimised.
 The 8MP portrait camera has shooting modes that include Selfie Focus, Wide Selfie Mode, and live beauty effects.

 The all-important battery does not disappoint.
 You should be able to get up to 17 hours of video playback, 76 hours of music playback or up to 13 hours of internet browsing.

-This device can be found on offer for around £180, which is a great deal cheaper than the Huawei P20 which is their newest device priced at £500-£600.
+This device can be found on offer for around £180, which is a great deal cheaper than their latest smartphone release - the Huawei P30 Pro which starts at £899.